The Most Common Type of Roof Damage

 Most people are familiar with wind damaged shingles that are broken because they end up on the ground or caught up in bushes or trees.
 Blown off shingles are the easiest type of wind damaged shingles to identify since they leave a big hole on the roof and the damaged shingles are on the ground.

-However, depending on the age and condition of your shingles prior to the wind they may not blow off the roof entirely.
+Depending on the age and condition of your shingles prior to the wind they may not blow off the roof entirely.
 If you hear a slapping sound on your roof during a storm it is most likely your shingles flapping in the wind.
 This flapping is caused when the seal breaks and allows the shingle to flip up.
-Shingles are not designed to bend backward and when they do, it causes a crease and eventually it causes them to break off and these are the shingles you find in the yard.
-Once the seals break, debris gets under the shingles and also damages the seals.
-The damaged seals keep them from re-sealing properly and makes it easier for them to flip up and break.
+Shingles are not designed to bend backward and when they do, it causes a crease and eventually it causes them to break off.
 Think of a paper clip and how the more you bend it, the weaker it becomes until it breaks.
 Shingles do the same thing.

 Depending on what style of shingle you have wind ratings are between 60 – 130 mph.
 Most wind damage occurs on 3-tab shingles, also known as 20-year shingles, because they are only rated to 60mph brand new.
 Many home builders install 3-tab shingles when building new subdivisions because they are cheaper, though it only saves about $1,000 per roof.
 60mph sounds like a lot of wind but in Central Texas we get those often, especially if your roof is 2-story.
 Remember, up on your roof where you are above other houses the wind is stronger and more consistent.
 Your roof gets way more wind than what you typically experience standing in your driveway.
 Once the seals are broken, the amount of wind needed to bend a shingle drops dramatically.